Three Sisters by Anton Chekhov | Painting of Birch Trees

 ABOUT THE REHEARSAL PROCESS

-• Three Sisters requires outside rehearsals five to six times per week.
+TAPS is partnering with the Arts Intensive and COLLEGE programs as part of campus-wide involvement in this production.
+Three Sisters comes with option for course credit (TAPS 122P) and requires rehearsals five to six times per week.
 Not all students will be called for every rehearsal, but participants will be expected to be available for each rehearsal unless they have listed it as a conflict.
 You can view the Rehearsal and Tech schedules in the right-hand column under “Important Resources.”

 ABOUT THE DIRECTOR